luisrico/analytics-ml-lab/instructions/02-Rook-Ceph.md

 HTTP Proxy server name: ## Just hit ENTER

-The 's3cmd' configuration file will be stored in your home-dir with the hidden name .s3cfg
+## NOTE: The 's3cmd' configuration file will be stored in your home-dir with the hidden name .s3cfg
 ```

 Create your first S3 Object Storage bucket